Consultative Platform On Climate And Health in Africa

 Connecting Climate and Health

-Information on the connection between climate and health will equally be provided on the platform as most people view them separately.
-This can be done by sharing evidence of how climate change can affect the health sector, and similarly how the health sector can get prepared and minimize the negative effects of climate change.
+Information on the connection between climate and health will be provided on the platform, as most people view them separately.
+We share evidence of how climate change affects the health sector and how the health sector can prepare and minimise negative effects.

 Nurturing transdisciplinary science-policy engagements towards advocating for resilient and low-carbon health systems.